saltstack/salt/doc/ref/states/top.rst

 The top file is used to assign a minion to an environment unless overridden using the methods described below.
-The environment in the top file must match an environment in :conf_master:`file_roots` in order for any states to be applied to that minion.
-The states that will be applied to a minion in a given environment can be viewed using the :py:func:`state.show_top
+The environment in the top file must match valid fileserver environment (a.k.a. ``saltenv``) in order for any states to be applied to that minion.
+When using the default fileserver backend, environments are defined in :conf_master:`file_roots`.

-<salt.modules.state.show_top>` execution function.
+The states that will be applied to a minion in a given environment can be viewed using the :py:func:`state.show_top <salt.modules.state.show_top>` function.

-Minions may be pinned to a particular environment by setting the ``environment`` value in the minion configuration file.
+Minions may be pinned to a particular environment by setting the :conf_minion:`environment` value in the minion configuration file.
 In doing so, a minion will only request files from the environment to which it is assigned.

-The environment to use may also be dynamically selected at the time that a ``salt``, ``salt-call`` or ``salt-ssh`` by passing passing a flag to the execution module being called.
-This is most commonly done with functions in the ``state`` module by using the ``saltenv=`` argument.
-For example, to run a ``highstate`` on all minions, using the state files in the ``prod`` state tree, run: ``salt '*' state.highstate saltenv=prod``.
+The environment may also be dynamically selected at runtime by passing it to the ``salt``, ``salt-call`` or ``salt-ssh`` command.
+This is most commonly done with functions in the ``state`` module by using the ``saltenv`` argument.
+For example, to run a ``highstate`` on all minions, using only the top file and SLS files in the ``prod`` environment, run: ``salt '*' state.highstate saltenv=prod``.

 .. note::
-    Not all functions accept ``saltenv`` as an argument See individual function documentation to verify.
+    Not all functions accept ``saltenv`` as an argument, see the documentation for an individual function documentation to verify.

 Shorthand